 At the big invisible island in the middle of the room!

 Yes, we do actually have an island/workspace there, but it’s also a work-in-progress… like the rest of the furniture in here (which feels dwarfed in this larger room).

 We always planned to have an island in the middle, but it needed to be just the right fit.
 All the “pre-made” art tables I found were too small, or not tall enough, or not the right color, etc.

 So when we first moved in I started researching simple ideas for making a large craft table, with 4 chairs and some shelves.
 And you know when you have an image in your mind and you do a Google search and the very thing pops up??
 And it’s totally awesome?!
 Yep.
 That happened.
 Thank you Ashley for reading my mind.

 So we bought two of these and hauled them in, using our strongest workers.

 Honestly, she insisted.

-Per Ashley’s recommendation, we purchased an oversized construction door to work as our table top, because it’s really hard to find a tabletop large enough, and wide enough to accommodate 4 chairs in the middle.
+We purchased an oversized construction door to work as our table top, because it’s really hard to find a tabletop large enough, and wide enough to accommodate 4 chairs in the middle.

 And for the last while this table has served our family well.